vikipedia/python-trainings/online_course/source/module1/day4.rst

 For loop
 --------

-The problem with ``print_list`` function defined above is that , it make use of index to iterate over items in list.
-It is error prone.
-Many bugs creap in the program due to bad book keeping of indices.
-Python provides a way out of it.
 To iterate over a collection you don't need to keep track of index.
 Just like in english one would say ``for every_student in class`` ... to iterate over all students in class, same way one can iterate over items in a collection in python.::